lhinderberger/prog1-beleg/README.md

 ## Structure
 ```
 \prog1-beleg
 |--doc     - Contains LaTeX sources for the documentation summary mentioned above.
-|--include - Contains public and private include files for the core / data library
+|--include - Contains public and private include files for the core / data library.
+|--src     - Contains source files for the included modules.
+|--tests   - Contains test cases that can also be called using the `test` make target.
+|--ui      - Contains the Glade definition(s) for the frontend graphical user interface.
 |
 |-CMakeLists.txt - Use this file to build the project using CMake
-|-main.c - "Hello World!"
 ```

 ## How to build
-Simply type `cmake .` to build this source tree and run `./prog1_beleg` to execute the program.
+Simply type `cmake .` followed by `make` to build this source tree and run `./pb-frontend` to execute the program.
+To execute all tests, run `make test` instead of `./pb-frontend`.
+You should see an evaluation of all test cases returned to you.